AKASI1/Book-Store/README.md

 # Book-Store
-Full responsive website displaying books fetched from Gutendex using react app.
+Full responsive website displaying books fetched from Gutendex using reactjs with tailwind.

 <!-- GETTING STARTED -->